Overview: The Pioneer

 audio output, but the clock display remains on.
 When

-the Clock Display has not been turned on, pressing and holding the source button
+the Clock Display has been turned off, pressing and holding the source button

 turns the unit off completely.
 Even if you have turned the radio completely off